-- Affecting your eating and sleeping
+- Affecting our eating and sleeping

 - Causing severe panic attacks

-- Unexpected encounters (people talking to us who we don’t know that well)
+- Unexpected encounters (people talking to us who we don’t know that well).

 How Anxiety Affects My Life

-- I’m tremendously anxious when my manager officially observes me doing my job.
+- When my manager officially observes me.

 Is Anxiety Sometimes Good?